DCAN-Labs/nhp-abcd-bids-pipeline/README.md

 # nhp-abcd-bids-pipeline
-The repository contains the BIDs app for non-human primates (i.e., macaques), used to run the dcan-macaque-pipeline.
+The repository contains the [BIDS App](https://bids-apps.neuroimaging.io) for non-human primates (i.e., macaques), used to run the dcan-macaque-pipeline.

 This software takes a BIDS folder as input and determines parameters for the